alessio-ds/alessio-ds/README.md

 ![alessio-ds Github Stats](https://github-readme-stats.vercel.app/api?username=alessio-ds&count_private=true&include_all_commits=true&show_icons=true&theme=dark)
 ## 💻 $ whoami

-My name is Alessio Della Santa, and I'm a Python Developer.
+My name is Alessio, and I'm a Python Developer.

 I also happen to be a Cyber Security and Ethical Hacking expert and enthusiast.